bradford-hamilton/monkey-lang/README.md

 9. Comparison operators `>=` and `<=`
 10. String comparisons using `!=` and `==`
 11. Line numbers throughout the tokens/lexer/parsing/evaluator used for better errors.
+12. Ability to have question marks in identifiers.
+Ex: `has_attribute?`
-12. Additional builtin functions: `pop`
+13. Additional builtin functions: `pop`
-13. [VS Code syntax highlighting extension](https://github.com/bradford-hamilton/vscode-monkeylang-syntax).
+14. [VS Code syntax highlighting extension](https://github.com/bradford-hamilton/vscode-monkeylang-syntax).
 Not yet published, but working and provides basic syntax highlighting.

 ## Installation
 _**Option A:**_